RedisLabs/redislabs-docs/content/platforms/kubernetes/getting-started/openshift/openshift-cli.md

 - [redis-enterprise-cluster.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/redis-enterprise-cluster.yaml)
 -->

-- The [redis-enterprise-cluster_rhel yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/openshift/redis-enterprise-cluster_rhel.yaml) defines the configuration of the newly created resource: Redis Enterprise Cluster.
+- The [rec_rhel.yaml](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/openshift/rec_rhel.yaml) defines the configuration of the newly created resource: Redis Enterprise Cluster.
 You can rename the file to `your_cluster_name.yaml`, but it is not required.

     You can edit this yaml file for your requirements, but you can use the sample provided for testing, developement and quick start deployments.
 Here are the main fields you to review and edit:

     - name: “your_cluster_name” - For example “demo-cluster”
-    - nodes: number_of_nodes_in_the_cluster - Must be an [uneven number of 3 or more](https://redislabs.com/redis-enterprise/technology/highly-available-redis/)
+    - nodes: number_of_nodes_in_the_cluster - Must be an [uneven number of 3 or more](https://redis.com/redis-enterprise/technology/highly-available-redis/)
     - uiServiceType: service_type - Service type value can be either `ClusterIP` or `LoadBalancer`.
 This is an optional configuration based on [k8s service types](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/).
 The default is `ClusterIP`.

     - storageClassName: “gp2“ - This specifies the [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) used for the persistent disks in your nodes.
 For example, AWS uses “gp2” as a default, GKE uses “standard”, and Azure uses "default".